MSPayneII/react-navbar-useRef-/README.md

 A basic responsive navigation bar logo, navigation links, and social media icons.

-- useRef() is used to resize a mobile menu's container size dynamically based on the number of menu items used.
+- getBoundlientRect().height is used to obtain the height of the ul container which holds the menu items.

-- getBoundlientRect().height is used to obtain the height of the ul element which holds the menu items, ensuring the ul element adjusts accordingly.
+- Utilizing the container's height and useRef(), the mobile menu's container size adjusts dynamically based on the number of menu items used.

 ## Functionality: